miranda-ng/miranda-ng/tools/WinSCP/readme.txt

-﻿This is the README file for standalone package of WinSCP for portable use.
+This is the README file for standalone package of WinSCP for portable use.

 For portable use of WinSCP see https://winscp.net/eng/docs/portable